alain2208/speech-list/README.md

 you find time a nice tool and can't find it again. i did it too much time, so why not put a list here

 - tensorflow graphviz
-same as tensorboard without tensorboard
+same as tensorboard without tensorboard.
+Could be long if graph is complex. generate a nice pdf

 [tf graph viz](https://github.com/akimach/tfgraphviz)